tlswg/tls13-spec/draft-ietf-tls-tls13.md

   that session.
 Values are defined in {{the-cipher-suite}}.

 compression_methods
-: Previous versions of TLS supported compression and the list of compression methods was supplied in this field.
+: Versions of TLS before 1.3 supported compression and the list of compression methods was supplied in this field.
 For any TLS 1.3 ClientHello, this field MUST contain only the "null" compression method with the code point of 0.
 If a TLS 1.3 ClientHello is